A Polyhedral Homotopy Algorithm For Real Zeros: Introduction

-\begin{theorem} Let $\Vector{p}=(p_1,p_2,\ldots,p_n)$ be a patchworked polynomial system where every polynomial $p_i$ has at most $t$ terms.
-Then $\Vector{p}$ can have at most $2^{n+1} e^n (t-1)^n$ many common zeros on $(\R^{*})^n$. \end{theorem} \cref{few} is an application of McMullen's upper bound theorem.
+\cref{few} is a direct application of McMullen's upper bound theorem.
 Things become geometrically more interesting when one tries to bound the number of mixed cells for support sets $A_i$ with different cardinalities (mixed supports).
 In \cite{bihandiscretemixed} it is claimed that a patchworked polynomial system $\Vector{p}=(p_1,p_2,\ldots,p_n)$, where $p_i$ has at most $t_i$ many terms, can have at most $\prod_{i=1}^n (t_i-1)$ many zeros on $\mathbb{R}_{+}^n$.
 We have learned from Bihan that the proof of this result is not correct, but the result still holds true.
 Bihan informed us that a new proof and an erratum will appear soon (\cite{Bihan:Corrigendum}).